 Whether you live in Destin or are just visiting, you may find yourself overwhelmed by the sheer amount of restaurant options you have.
 There are some absolutely amazing places to eat here, whether you are in the mood for seafood, Italian, American fare, fine dining, or maybe you just want to eat as close to the beach as possible!
-In fact, eating on the beach is my favorite, so I promise to include restaurants in Destin that are on the beach and even some restaurants that are on the Destin harbor.
+In fact, eating on the beach is my favorite, so I promise to include the best restaurants that are on the beach and even some restaurants that are on the Destin harbor.
 Some of these could be considered best kept secret restaurants in Destin while others may be more well known to tourists.
-Hopefully I can help you decide which restaurants are the right fit for you!
+Hopefully, I can help you decide which restaurants are the right fit for you!

 Destin Beach Restaurants